burneyburney/somethingNewEveryDay/README.md

-# Something New Every Day
+# Something New Every Day (that i have access to internet)
 ## change log:

 Mon - Sept 26, 7:55pm